robertsj/applied_reactor_physics/labs/lab4.md

    the discontinuity factors change the homogenized result.
 Note, your report
     should provide a sufficient description of homogenization and GET so that a general student of you background can understand the work.
+ 5. Suppose assembly 3 were replaced by an assembly with material C, which has cross sections equal to the arithmetic average of the values for material A and B.  Solve the problem analytically (or with high precision).
+    Then, perform homogenization and use the GET parameters from Part 4.
+In other words, see how well use of discontinuity factors generated from one geometry works when applied to a similar (but different) geometry.
+     (Note, the Smith paper has example results for this comparison, too).